Terry-Feng/testDemo/README.md

 ```
 target/site/serenity/index.html
 ```
-with browser to check the test details.
+in browser to check the test details.